 At Cohen Howard, our practice is focused solely on increasing revenues for OON providers nationwide.
 We are a single-source solution with a collaborative team, led by attorneys and comprising professionals with expertise in commercial insurance, medical billing and coding, ERISA, and other Federal and State-specific healthcare laws that impact payor reimbursements.

-Our team is highly skilled at increasing providers’ revenue recovery through pre-service authorizations, negotiations, administrative appeals, pre-litigation, and litigation, and we have recovered more than $100 million in payments for our clients.
+Our team is highly skilled at increasing providers’ revenue recovery through prelitigation demands and litigation, for aged claims and out-of-network claims that fall outside the scope of the NSA.
+We have recovered more than $150 million in payments for our clients.